BACKPACKING CHECKLIST: 3-SEASON GEAR LIST

 Starting with Navigation, you should always bring a map & compass, and just as importantly, be able to proficiently use them.

-In addition to the map and compass, a GPS and/or altimeter can be good navigational companions.
+In addition to the map and backpacking compass, a GPS and/or altimeter can be good navigational companions.
 Although, don’t bring just a GPS and skimp on the map.
 Gadgets fail and batteries die, so having a paper map as backup is a must.